Industry & News

 Cars and Bids: Streamlined and Accessible

 C&B prioritizes fast, simple transactions.
-Submission to auction turnaround is quick, and the comment sections are lively without being impenetrable.
+The comment sections are lively without being impenetrable.
 Buyers and sellers skew younger, and the cultural tone reflects that, enthusiastic, trend-aware, and welcoming to someone listing their first auction car.
 A shoutout from DeMuro himself remains a genuine draw for sellers.

 Bring a Trailer: High-Stakes and Detail-Oriented